amiracle/splunk_app_evidentio/README.md

 	- default/props.conf

+##Splunk Cloud Customers
+Contact Support to have the Evident.io App for Splunk installed on your environment.
+You will also need to specify in the case that you need to enable the HTTP Event Collector.
+They will send you the URL and token that you will need for the following steps.
+Make sure to specify the sourcetype=aws-evidentio and the index=main.)

 Steps to configure your deployment :
 - Step 1 - Download and install the Splunk App for Evident.io from Splunkbase (https://splunkbase.splunk.com/app/3204/)
 - Step 2 - Create HTTP Event Collector (HEC) Token Creation